 Coffee offers an amazing wake-up call to the skin.
 Like cocoa, coffee contains caffeine that is thought to help battle cellulite by tackling the water in the fat layers of the skin.
 Out of all of our scrubs, coffee offers the strongest exfoliant action.
 Give your skin a buzz with Grounded Honey Body Scrub.

-Blueberry and cranberry seeds add both visual interest and that extra scrub “oomph” to some of our scrubs.
-You can find blueberry seeds in our summer scrub A Place in the Sun and find cranberry seeds in our Sweet Scrub.
+Cranberry seeds add both visual interest and that extra scrub “oomph” to some of our scrubs.
+You can find cranberry seeds in our Sweet Scrub.

 Think of exfoliation as a process that happens naturally to your skin over a period of time.